pikelet-lang/pikelet/book/src/appendix/theory.md

 ### Universe shifting

-We implement explicit level shifts, giving us something like what Conor McBride describes in his blog post, [Universe Hierarchies][universe-hierarchies].
+We implement explicit level shifts, giving us something like what Conor McBride describes in his blog post, [universe hierarchies][universe-hierarchies].

 We define \\(\shift(-,-)\\) for values: